kaster-san/Penhelper/README.md

 ## Contributing

 Contributions to the **Penhelper** tool are welcome!
 Feel free to open issues for bug reports or suggestions, and submit pull requests to contribute improvements or additional features.

+## License

+Penhelper is released under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) (GPL-3.0) License.

+This means that you are free to use, modify, and distribute this software under the terms of the GPL-3.0 license.
+However, it's important to understand and adhere to the terms outlined in the license document.
+You can find a copy of the full license text in the [LICENSE](./LICENSE.md) file.

+Please note that any contributions you make to this project will also be covered by the same license terms.

+For more details, please visit the [GNU website](https://www.gnu.org/licenses/gpl-3.0.en.html) to learn about the rights and restrictions provided by this license.